-I wanted to re-introduce you to The Great Vegan Bean Book, which is one of my favorite books.
+I wanted to re-introduce you to The Great Vegan Bean Book, one of my favorite books.
 I loved writing it because I got to play around with dozens of different types of beans.
 Each recipe starts with a common bean, like the humble lentil in this Lentil Quinoa Bolognese.

 More Bean Recipes to Try